ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

 - language servers - https://langserver.org/
     - introduced in 2016 for microsoft VSC, then made an open standard
 - uses JSON RPC for message passing b/w client and server
-- BSP (build server protocol) - abstracts the build tool, complementary to LSP
-    - LSP server can be a _client_ to build server using BSP to talk to it
-    - editor/lsp-client (LSP)-> language server (BSP)-> build tool
-        - editor sends file changed event in LSP, lang serv says compile in BSP to build tool, bld tool compiles and returns diagnostic
-    - bloop was first build server to implement BSP, scala metals lang server uses BSP to talk to bloop
 - DAP (debug adapter protcol) - abstracts debugging tool, complementary to LSP
 - extension: tree view protocol
 - extension: decoration protocol, for displaying non-editable text